aowis-org/AOWIS-SERVER-MODELS/README.md

-# AOWIS-SERVER-MODELS
+# AOWIS-SERVER-MODEL
-Data structures for AOWIS
+Data structures for AOWIS.